 What’s the deal with chemical or physical blockers?

-It’s not just the the topic of SPF that’s rucking up controversy.
+It’s not just the issue of SPF that’s rucking up controversy.
 A major topic of debate is the difference between chemical and physical sunscreens.
 As its name suggests, chemical sunscreens contain oxybenzone, octylcrylen, avobenzone and octinoxate.
-These work by absorbing UV rays – they enter skin, are absorbed and are released as heat.
+These work by absorbing UV rays – they enter the skin, get absorbed, and are released as heat.

 Physical sunscreens, on the other hand, contain active mineral ingredients like titanium dioxide or zinc oxide.
 They work as reflectors to deflect UV rays from entering the skin.

-It’s hard to say what’s better for you, as the effects of each are different on each skin type.
+It’s hard to say what’s better for you, as the effects are different for each skin type.
 Chemical sunscreens are the popular option on the market.
-These are thinner in consistency, and blend easily on skin, sitting well under makeup.
-These formulas are also receptive to the inclusion of other ingredients, like hyaluronic acid, to moisturise skin.
-It also does not give the notorious white cast of zinc-based sunscreens.
+These are thinner in consistency and blend easily on the skin, sitting well under makeup.
+Their formulas are also receptive to the inclusion of other ingredients, like hyaluronic acid, to moisturise skin.
+Also, they don’t give the notorious white cast of zinc-based sunscreens.

-But, as it absorbs UV rays, skin can become overheated, which results in irritation or worsening of dark spots.
-It’s even said to penetrate into your bloodstream – something to think about if you’re not fond of chemicals lingering in your body.
+But as the skin absorbs UV rays, it can become overheated, which results in irritation or worsening of dark spots.
+It’s even said to penetrate your bloodstream – something to think about if you’re not fond of chemicals lingering in your body.

-Chemical sunscreens are also not recommended for water sports; Hawaii has banned oxybenzone and octinoxate beginning 2021 as these are harmful to corals, and contribute to coral bleaching.
+Chemical sunscreens are also not recommended for water sports.
+Hawaii is banning oxybenzone and octinoxate in 2021 as these are harmful to corals and contribute to coral bleaching.

-With natural ingredients and ability to simply deflect UV rays without absorbing, physical sunscreens are gentler on the skin and are less likely to cause skin irritation.
+With natural ingredients and the ability to simply deflect UV rays without absorbing, physical sunscreens are gentler on the skin and less likely to cause skin irritation.
 The ingredients of zinc oxide and titanium dioxide are also naturally broad spectrum, protecting you from UVA and UVB rays.
-Unfortunately, they don’t spread as easily, and may leave a white cast on skin.
-But with the beauty industry working fast, physical sunscreens already exist in the market that are as light and blendable as moisturiser.
+Unfortunately, they don’t spread as easily and may leave a white cast on skin.
+But with the beauty industry working fast, physical sunscreens that are as light and blendable as moisturiser already exist in the market.

-Apply at the last stage of your skincare routine and you’ll find that it could even work well as a primer.
+Apply at the last stage of your skincare routine and you’ll find that it could work well even as a primer.
 Chemical sunscreens should be applied 20 minutes before stepping outside, while physical ones are absorbed immediately.
 It’s recommended for you to reapply every two hours if you’re outdoors.
-Most people (myself included) don’t apply enough as two tablespoons per application is required for optimal protection.
+Apply two tablespoons per application for optimal protection.

 Bema Cosmetici Solartea High Protection Sun Cream SPF50

 This natural product works a treat for plenty of skin types.
-It’s suitable for sensitive skin, and those with very fair skin tones.
-Its mineral filters protect the skin from UVA and UVB rays, without blocking natural perspiration.
-It’s also rich in antioxidants, concentrated Vitamin C and minerals to boost skin hydration and health.
+It’s suitable for sensitive skin, as well as for those with very fair skin tones.
+Its mineral filters protect the skin from UVA and UVB rays without blocking natural perspiration.
+It’s also rich in antioxidants, concentrated Vitamin C, and minerals to boost skin hydration and health.

 First Aid Beauty Ultra Repair Pure Mineral Sunscreen Moisturiser SPF40

 This is one heck of a powerful sunscreen.
-For starters, it contains colloidal oatmeal and butters and oils to nourish skin.
+For starters, it contains colloidal oatmeal, plus butters and oils to nourish the skin.
 It’s also got a botanically rich antioxidant booster to combat environmental aggressors.
-Despite the physical blockers in its formula, it’s got a lightweight texture that absorbs with zero white cast while giving skin high-level UVA and UVB protection
+Despite the physical blockers in its formula, it has a lightweight texture that absorbs with zero white cast while giving skin high-level UVA and UVB protection.

 Just Herbs No Sun Jojoba-Wheatgerm Moisturising Sun Protection Gel

 If you’ve ever wanted your face to smell like cucumbers, this is it.
-The antioxidant-infused formula has a light cucumber scent, and gives skin UVA/UVB as well as environmental protection.
-Bonus: calming Evening Primrose and flaxseed Oils gives skin abundant Omega-3 and Gamma-Linolenic Acid to boost elasticity and help skin retain moisture.
+The antioxidant-infused formula has a light cucumber scent and gives skin UVA/UVB as well as environmental protection.
+Bonus: calming evening primrose and flaxseed oils give skin abundant omega-3 and gamma-linolenic acid to boost elasticity and help skin retain moisture.

 The heavens must have heard our cries when we longed for an Aesop sunscreen.
-The hydrator is packed full of antioxidants, thanks to green tea and tocopherol (Vitamin E) and skin-soothing panthenol.
-Much like the rest of its range, it smells like a spa, and has a lightweight, non-sticky texture.
+The hydrator is packed full of antioxidants, thanks to green tea and tocopherol (vitamin E), plus skin-soothing panthenol.
+Much like the rest of its range, it smells like a spa and has a lightweight, non-sticky texture.

 Kiehl’s Ultra Light Daily UV Defense SPF 50 PA+++

-As someone with oily skin, I research the heck out of sunscreens, as plenty in the market still have a greasy residue, and leave my skin even shinier than before.
-This Kiehl’s bestseller is extremely lightweight, and feels like you’re wearing nothing even after you’ve got all your skincare on.
-It’s also great for sensitive skin as it’s fragrance-free, non-comodogenic and contains Rosa Gallica to soothe skin.
+This Kiehl’s bestseller is extremely lightweight and feels like you’re wearing nothing even after you’ve got all your skincare on.
+It’s also great for sensitive skin as it’s fragrance-free, non-comodogenic and contains rosa gallica to soothe skin.

 Neutrogena Ultra Sheer Dry-Touch Sunscreen SPF50++

-$14.58 for 88ml, Available from Iherb, Guardian and Watsons stores islandwide
+Neutrogena Ultra Sheer Dry-Touch Sunscreen SPF50++, $15.73 for 88ml, Available at Iherb, Guardian and Watsons stores islandwide.

 Biore UV Perfect Face Milk SPF50++/PA++++

-I can personally vouch for this – this Biore bestseller completely overturned all my misconceptions about sunscreens.
-It mattifies the oiliest of skin thanks to its sebum-absorbing powder, and applies lightweight despite its ominous creamy texture.
+This Biore bestseller completely overturned all our misconceptions about sunscreens.
+It mattifies the oiliest of skin thanks to its sebum-absorbing powder and applies lightweight despite its ominous creamy texture.